spatialnetworkslab/vue-gg/docs/marks/label.md

 - `x` and `y` or
 - `geometry`

-`x` and `y` can be used with data of types Number, String or Date, while `geometry` should be used only for geographic data containing [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) objects.
+`x` and `y` can be used with data of types Number, String or Date, while `geometry` should be used for geographic data containing [Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) objects only.
+To render other geometry types, see the overview on [Geo marks](geomarks.md).

 Data is passed to the `x`, `y` and `geometry` props via row mapping, which renders one mark per data row.
 For a more in-depth explanation on how mapping works, see the [Map](../core/map.html#description) section under Core components.